11. Matrices and other arrays#

 Setting byrow=TRUE

-only affects the order in which this function reads a given source vector,
+only affects the order in which this constructor reads a given source

 (B <- matrix(1:6, ncol=3, byrow=TRUE))